List of celebrities who own wineries and vineyards: Types of celebrity involvement

 American musician Dave Matthews owns a winery in Virginia.

 Celebrities have different degrees of involvement in their wineries and vineyards.
 Nearly all of them partner, in some form of collaboration, with a winery or winemaker who is already established in the industry.
 An example of this is retired American football player Joe Montana, who partnered with longtime Beringer winemaker Ed Sbragia to make their joint venture wine Montagia.
 While Sbragia oversees most of the viticultural and winemaking tasks, Montana is involved in deciding on the overall "vision" of the wine and participates in tasting and blending trials.

 Similarly, the celebrity may own their own "wine brand" that is produced with their collaborating winery instead of owning a physical winery or wine estate itself.
 An example of this is the brand Mike Ditka Wines, owned by former American football coach Mike Ditka.
 The wine is produced in partnership at the physical winemaking facilities of the Mendocino Wine Company.
 While it could be described as a "winery", technically Mike Ditka Wines is a "wine brand" owned by Ditka, who participates in blending and tasting trials.
 Other celebrities, such as French actor Gérard Depardieu, are very active in both the production and business dealings of the winery.
 Depardieu, who owns wineries in several countries across the globe, even has his passport listing his occupation as vigneron.

-Former Speaker of the U.S. House of Representatives Nancy Pelosi owns two vineyards that sell grapes to California producers.
+Former Speaker of the United States House of Representatives Nancy Pelosi owns two vineyards that sell grapes to California producers.

 Some celebrities may only have "legacy" attachments to the wines that bear their names.
 One example is the Gallo wine brand MacMurray Ranch, which uses some grapes grown on a California ranch that was once owned by the American actor Fred MacMurray.
 Under his ownership, the ranch was dedicated mostly to raising horses.
 After MacMurray died, his family sold most of the land to the Gallo family, but are still involved with the winery.

-Another "legacy" celebrity who was more intimately connected with the winery that now carries his name was the American actor Raymond Burr.
+Another "legacy" celebrity was the American actor Raymond Burr.
 Burr bought the ranch with his domestic partner and planted grapevines for wine production before he died in 1993.
 His partner, Robert Benevides, renamed the estate after Burr and continued making wines featuring his name.